 Pouring the PMMA liquid into a mould, results in the strongest version of acrylic sheets.
 The sheet will become a strong product with almost no internal tension.
 Rolling the PMMA liquid is a procedure which feeds the acrylic panels through a series of rollers, finally producing the acrylic sheet of the required thickness.
 One advantage of rolling the PMMA liquid is that less raw material is needed to produce the same size acrylic sheet.
 The main disadvantage is that this process increases the internal tension in the material.
 The internal tension in extruded acrylic sheets increases the chance of the sheet breaking when working on the material.

 You can order acrylic sheets from us easily and quickly online.
-We saw these for you and deliver them within 48 hours.
+We saw these for you and deliver them as soon as possible.
 We will keep you informed of the ordering process via e-mail.

 Do you have any questions about our products or the ordering process?